okonomichiyaki/supercat/020-bot-turn-start-here.md

 <#endif>- Is bot winning or tied for first place for a matching ambition?
 	- Is there an ambition marker available?
 		- Select matching card and declare, if bot is winning OR ambition not yet declared.
+		- Prefer:
-		- Prefer: ambition that bot is winning
+			- ambition that bot is winning
+			- higher number
+- Are all cards being considered the same suit?
+	- Prefer: higher number
 - Use General Priorities to select card.

 ✦ Can bot surpass with any card?